 Proposing a Special Issue Topic

 The IEEE Internet of Things Magazine (IEEE IoTM) is soliciting Special Issue (SI) proposals.
-An SI is a group of papers organized around a timely narrow-scope technical topic of interest to the magazine readership.
-An SI may be composed of 6 to 12 papers.
-SIs can give papers special prominence and should provide better opportunity for the reader to explore special and emerging topics.
+An SI is a group of articles organized around a timely narrow-scope technical topic of interest to the magazine readership.
+A SI may be composed of six to 12 articles.
+SIs can give articles special prominence and should provide better opportunity for the reader to explore special and emerging topics.

 - A tentative schedule of the following important dates:

-- Short biographies of the GEs and their experience in the topic and in editorial work (not exceeding 250 words each).
+- Short biographies of the GEs and their experience in the topic and in editorial work (250-word limit per biography).

 - Draft of the CFP (attached separately).